Lixoft University

 • #20 Using the pkmodel() macro to define the PK part of a model : When writing a custom model, the pkmodel macro permits to define all typical PK models in one line of code.

-• #26 Defining delay differential equations in MonolixSuite : Learn how to easily implement delay differential equations in the MonolixSuite for complex delay based PKPD models.
+• #26 Defining delay differential equations in MonolixSuite : Learn how to easily implement delay differential equations in the MonolixSuite for complex delay based PKPD models such as lifespan models.

 • #35 Introducing a scale factor to control parameter units : Wondering in which units your estimated parameters are?
 This video tells you how to change them using scale factors.